renato0307/learning-go/it7-cli-start-the-project.md

 # Start the CLI project

+The CLI will allows us to run the learning-go-api utility functions from the command line.

-In this step we will:
+So, in this section we will:

 1. Create the CLI folder
 1. Init the git repository